 - Espresso - Add a tablespoon of instant espresso powder to the melted chocolate and butter mixture for a rich coffee flavor.

-- Extra dark chocolate - Dust the finished cake with a bit of cocoa powder rather than powdered sugar for an extra dark chocolate kick.
+- Cocoa topping - Dust the finished cake with a bit of cocoa powder rather than powdered sugar for an extra dark chocolate kick.

 - Orange - Add the zest of a large orange to the batter after beating the eggs and sugar together.